• Skip to primary navigation

 5 Kitchen tools to save money on food

-“No” to soft drinks is one of the money-saving tips on my list of 7 proven steps to feed a family on a tight budget.
-However, there is often a time in family life, where soda has its place.
-In our experience, it really was a phase, now we do not use it any longer.
-Water and tea are usually all we drink.
+“Say No to soft drinks” is one of the money-saving tips on my list of 7 proven steps to feed a family on a tight budget.
+However, there is often a time in family life when soda has its place.
+In our experience, it was a phase; we no longer use it.
+Water, tea, and homemade juices are usually the only drinks we consume.

-But, if your family is into soda drinks, instead of buying those expensive bottles, make your own with a soda maker.
+But if your family prefers soda, instead of buying those expensive bottles, make your own with a soda maker.
 If you grow some fruit trees and berry bushes, you can make your own juices or syrup for your homemade soft drinks.
+Adding a Steam Juicer is another great tool to save money on food.

 What money-saving kitchen tools do you use?
 Please share in a comment below.